The main trends of the global economy

 Oil and gas production

-Main article: Oil and gas production
+Main article: Oil production in the world

 Gasoline prices